 - Sometimes your work history will indicate your computer competency, but if it is not obvious you may want to list your computer skills separately.
-Most jobs require basic computer skills and knowledge of Microsoft Office, therefore it is important to let a hiring manager know that you have these skills.
+Many jobs require basic computer skills and knowledge of Microsoft Office, so it may be important to let a hiring manager know you have these skills.
 Some positions require knowledge of industry-specific computer programs.
-For example, a graphic artist is expected to know Photoshop and Flash, therefore they should list these skills on their resume.
+For example, a graphic artist may be expected to know Photoshop and Illustrator, so they should list these skills on their resume.

-- Some positions require specific technical skills that are common in the industry.
-For example, a contractor would be expected to be able to read blueprints, prepare bid paperwork, operate construction equipment and practice OSHA safety procedures.
+- Some positions require specific technical skills that are common in a particular industry.
+For example, a contractor would be expected to be able to read blueprints, prepare bid paperwork, operate construction equipment, and understand OSHA safety procedures.
 In this sample, technical skills are considered a priority and are listed with certifications and placed at the top of the resume under the summary.
 Where you place your additional information may depend on what priority your industry gives to knowing certain skills.

-- You may want to list any Associations you are affiliated with, especially if they are a standard in your industry.
-For example, most marketing professionals probably belong to the American Marketing Association.
+- You may want to list any associations you are affiliated with, especially if they are a standard in your industry.
+For example, most marketing professionals in the United States probably belong to the American Marketing Association.
 Associations also indicate that you take your career pursuits seriously and that you are educated about the latest trends and standards that pertain to your industry and interests.

-- Additional information may include civic activities, awards and recognitions, volunteering or cultural skills like language or travel.
-It may also include other interests or activities that may show leadership, character or qualities that you feel are beneficial to your career.
-For example, if you are looking for a job in the health industry, listing your Yoga certification indicates that you are likely a health advocate and leader.
-You should use good judgement when including additional information on your resume.
-Information should be related to your career and not personal, religious, recreational or political in nature.
+- Additional information may include civic activities, awards and recognitions, volunteering, or cultural skills like language or travel.
+It may also include other interests or activities that may show leadership, character, or qualities you feel are beneficial to your career.
+For example, if you are looking for a job in the health care industry, listing your yoga certification indicates that you are likely a health advocate and leader.
+You should use good judgment when including additional information on your resume.
+Information should be related to your career and should not be personal, religious, recreational, or political in nature.

-If an employer is considering hiring you, he or she may ask you to supply a list of references.
+If an employer is considering hiring you, he may ask you to supply a list of references.
 A reference is a person who, if asked, is willing to discuss your skills, abilities, job performance, and general character.
-Potential employers contact these references and ask questions about your skills, duties, dependability, or productivity.
+Potential employers contact these references and ask questions about your skills, duties, dependability, and/or productivity.